-If you leave, or opt out after three months, and have not met the two-year vesting period, you will normally be able to take a refund of your contributions.
+If you leave, or opt out after three months, and have not met the two year qualifying period, you will normally be able to take a refund of your contributions.
 There will be a deduction for tax.
-Your administering authority must pay the refund five years after the date you left the Scheme, or by age 75 if earlier.
+Your LGPS pension fund must pay the refund five years after the date you left the Scheme at the latest, or by age 75 if earlier.